Rights now!

 Special jury

-Awarded by a jury composed of patients of HUG's Hôpital de jour.
+Awarded by a jury composed of patients of HUG’s Hôpital de jour

-Learn more about the FIFDH Cultural Actions
+Learn more about the FIFDH cultural actions.

-FIFDH Code of conduct
+FIFDH’s Code of conduct

 The FIFDH is a space for open and frank discussions, for sharing ideas, reports and analysis concerning human rights around the world.
 Featured films and debates address some of the most sensitive topics in the world today.
 By the simple fact of their participation, all those attending any part of the Festival and Forum commit to do so in a spirit of open-mindedness, respect and tolerance.
 Any form of discrimination, harassment, racism, sexism, homophobia, hate, political or social insult, or other disruptive behavior will not be tolerated in the scope of the FIFDH.